nuts-foundation/nuts-specification/examples/organisation-did.md

-The example below describes a DID Document for a care organization:
+The example below expands on the generic Nuts DID and describes a DID Document for a care organization:

 ```json
 {